jhkette/react-typescript-example/README.md

-## Main react App
+## React Typescript Lesson

+This is the react typescript lesson.
+The first Lesson.
-This is the main React App
+Each Branch is a lesson.
+The last branch is the main app.